-In alignment with our current Satisfactory Academic Progress policy, students' Cumulative GPA is evaluated at the end of each term.
+In alignment with our current Satisfactory Academic Progress policy, students' Cumulative GPA and Course Completion Rate is evaluated at the end of each term.
 Students are defined by the following categories:

-• Academic Good Standing: students whose cumulative GPA is 2.00 or above

-- Academic Warning: students whose cumulative GPA is below a 2.00 after one quarter - Academic Probation: students whose cumulative GPA is below a 2.00 after two consecutive quarters - Academic Suspension: students whose cumulative GPA is below a 2.00 for three consecutive quarters and do not make any academic progress from previous quarter

-Students on Academic Warning and Probation will receive written notices sent to the student's school email notifying them of their status.
+- Academic Good Standing: students whose cumulative GPA is 2.00 or above and a minimum of 67% credits attempted has been completed - Academic Warning: students whose cumulative GPA is below a 2.00 or not completing 67% of credits attempted - Academic Probation: students whose cumulative GPA is below a 2.00 or not completing 67% of credits attempted after completing a term on Academic Warning - Academic Suspension: students whose cumulative GPA is below a 2.00 or not completing 67% of credits attempted after completing a term on Academic Probation - Students on Academic Warning and Probation will receive written notices sent to the student's school email notifying them of their status.
 While on Warning or Probation, students may be required to complete academic success plans to monitor the student's progress.